Updated: 25th March 2020

 HMRC developed the ‘check for employment status’ (CEST) tool to determine whether you are employed or self-employed, reflecting if you are inside IR35 or outside IR35.
 The decision will be based on the nature of each contract including your responsibilities, so if this changes, you will be required to review your employment status.
 Following the IR35 reform in the public sector, employers are also required to use the CEST tool or an independent IR35 tool to determine the IR35 liability of contractors.

 It is important to note that IR35 public sector and IR35 private sector rules vary following the recent changes announced by HMRC.
 The change in IR35 rules can affect the manner in which contractors operate, such as through a limited company or umbrella company.
-As a result, an alternative structure may reflect a better a take-home pay following the enforcement of the public sector reform in 2020.
+As a result, an alternative structure may reflect a better a take-home pay following the enforcement of the private sector reform in 2021.